Vuizur/awesome-language-learning/README.md

 * [tatoeba-to-anki](https://github.com/Vuizur/tatoeba-to-anki) - A project that allows you to generate Anki decks with translations.
 * [ankigenbot](https://github.com/damaru2/ankigenbot) - A telegram bot that automatically creates Anki flashcards for words you send to it.
 * [FSRS4Anki](https://github.com/open-spaced-repetition/fsrs4anki) - An optimized spaced repetition algorithm that should minimize review time.
+* [vocage](https://github.com/proycon/vocage) - A spaced repetition program in the terminal

+### Video Players (or extensions)
+* [mpvacious](https://github.com/Ajatt-Tools/mpvacious) - Allows you to automatically create Anki flashcards out of the TV shows you are watching.
+* [Immersive](https://github.com/Ben-Kerman/immersive) - A similar program to mpvacious.
+* [voracious](https://github.com/rsimmons/voracious) - A video player that has several features directed at language learning.
+* [subadub](https://github.com/rsimmons/subadub) - An extension for Netflix that allows downloading SRT and makes them copyable (so that you can look up the words).

 ### Games
 * [LibreLingo](https://github.com/LibreLingo/LibreLingo) - An open-source Duolingo-like game.
+* [Game2Text](https://github.com/mathewthe2/Game2Text) - A program that makes it easy to look up words in Visual Novels.

+### Courses
+* [Language Transfer](https://github.com/language-transfer/lt-app) - An app that offers completely free audio courses for several languages.

+### Chrome extensions
+* [word-discoverer](https://github.com/mechatroner/word-discoverer) - An extension that highlights rare words in texts.
+* [pronounce](https://github.com/filipeisho/pronounce) - An extension that correctly pronounces words.

 ## Developer Resources